omriberchman/DadSimulatorPython/README.md

 Using this script you're able to simulate a dad using python.
 All answers were made by advenced research on self educated monkies and zibras.

+# Change👏log👏
+#### dd/mm/yyyy
+6/5/2022 : Added some more options I guess, I mean did you expect me to program dad to tell you how to fly Boeing 747-400F Queen of the sky freighter version
 ## State of development :
- finished the first two options.
+ finished the first three options.
 ## TO-DO
 1. Add more options.
 2. nothing I'm lazy